Pick Six: Aaron Rodgers shines in Week One

 Time and again, Bieniemy dialled up plays that freed up speedy wide receiver Tyreek Hill, who caught seven passes for 169 yards and two touchdowns while also scoring on a 91-yard punt return.
 And he showed great imagination in terms of play design down near the end zone.

 The Chiefs also put new quarterback Patrick Mahomes in position to succeed snap after snap and he didn't let them down as he completed 15 of 27 passes for 256 yards and four touchdowns.
-I got the feeling there is a lot more to come from this second-year passer as the 2018 season unfolds.
+I get the feeling there is a lot more to come from this second-year passer as the 2018 season unfolds.

 Kansas City score points for fun and will need to because they cannot defend.
 For Bieniemy, that heaps some pressure on his shoulders.
 But the position also comes with significant rewards as KC's last two offensive coordinators (Doug Pederson and Matt Nagy) are now NFL head coaches.